-We are working on a proposal to make allergen labelling requirements clearer, which will help food allergen-sensitive consumers and food businesses.
+We are working on a proposal to make allergen labelling clearer and more consistent, to help people with food allergies make informed choices and support food businesses to get their labelling right.

 Submissions (zip 23,924 kb)